 4. Wear prints that are in scale with your height.
 This doesn’t mean that just because you’re tall you should wear the largest print you can find.
 Simply avoid tiny to small prints that will appear too delicate for your stature.

 6. Be aware of skirt lengths.
 Skirts that are supposed to be knee length may be a little too short for you.
 Especially if you’re wearing a hip length jacket, a skirt that is an inch or two above your knee may look proportionally off.
-As in the picture, a hem around your knee will look just right.
+A hem around your knee will look just right.

-7. Sleeve length is also a concern, especially with jackets.
+7. Don’t make people wonder if you’re wearing bracelet sleeves.
 Not all tall women have extra long arms, but if you do take care that your sleeves aren’t too short.
 With your arms at your sides, bend them into a 45 degree angle.
 The bottom of your sleeve hem should hit at the spot where your thumb starts to jut out.
 Shortening or lengthening is an easy alteration for your tailor.

 8. If you’re concerned about your height being intimidating, feminine clothing can help.
-It’s probably better not to veer to the side of overly girly, but instead look to sweetheart necklines, fitted silhouettes, and kick pleats.
+It’s probably better not to veer to the side of overly girly, (unless it’s totally your personal style,) but instead look to sweetheart necklines, fitted silhouettes, and kick pleats and such.

 Please let me know if you have any other questions about dressing your gorgeously statuesque frame.
 And definitely feel free to share tips and resources that have worked for you.
 I love your comments!